muz3/training/serverless/aws/lambda201/lab1.3/README.md

     - Click on the latest stream.
     - You can expand the individual lines, you should see a line that outputs the `event` containing our webhook post information.
 This can be a bit hard to read but there are many applications and methods for formatting the output in a more readable manner.
     - It may take a few seconds for the log to show up in CloudWatch.
 Click the refresh icon at the top-right of the log output to refresh the view.
+    - We are expecting to get a 500 Internal Server error from the API, Github will report that the webhook failed but we will be able to see the log in Lambda showing our function was called.
+We are getting an error because we have not defined the environment variables for the secrets mentioned above.
+Right now we are only testing that we can get github to hit our function, next we will make that function usefull.

 ## Congratulations!
 You have successfully triggered a Lambda function from a commit on the master branch of a Github repo.